Underworld U.S.A.: Production

 Producer Ray Stark asked Fuller to write and direct a film based on the title of a magazine article written by Joseph F. Dinneen.
 Fuller also was inspired by a book, Here Is to Crime, by newspaperman Riley Cooper.

 An opening scene with a Union of Prostitutes was deleted by Sam Briskin and other Columbia executives.
 Fuller's character Tolly is a loner motivated by revenge using the United States government and his own devices to even the score.
-Fuller heard the reaction of a real-life gangster who reportedly said, "If only my son would have that kind of affection for me!".
+Fuller heard the reaction of a real-life gangster who reportedly said, "If only my son would have that kind of affection for me!"

 Reception

 Critical response

-Film critic Dennis Schwartz liked the film, and wrote, "Samuel Fuller's revenge crime thriller is shot in the same brisk and violent manner he shoots his war films.
-The timely crime film hopes to cash in on the public's thirst for mob stories, as it takes place after the well-covered mob gathering in Apalachin, New York; Fuller based his film on a series of exposé articles in The Saturday Evening Post ...
-Fuller's violent noir film shows the inhumanity of the soldiers in the war on crime, where neither the syndicate or Tolly react with basic human responses.
-Their drive to succeed overrides everything, even love.
-The Federal Bureau of Investigation is shown as stymied without the help of the public coming forth with information or willing to act as witnesses despite the risks, but the lawmen do not play fair by not telling how dangerous it is to be a witness against the mob."
+Film critic Dennis Schwartz liked the film, and wrote, "Samuel Fuller's revenge crime thriller is shot in the same brisk and violent manner he shoots his war films".
+Eddie Muller writing about this late noir: "Fuller spins this saga in the bombastic cinematic equivalent of tabloid journalism—lurid, punchy, and sensational—ideas and emotions smacking the viewer in 200-point type."